Kerciu/Kerciu/README.md

 ## 🔭 I’m Currently Working On

-- **Developing a CSV Translation Tool**: Building a semi-automatic CSV translation app using TypeScript, Django, MongoDB, and Rust for the machine learning module. 💻
+- **Developing a CSV Translation Tool**: Building a semi-automatic CSV translation app using TypeScript, Django, MongoDB, and Rust for the machine learning module. 🤖
-- **Backend Development for a Goodreads-like Web App**: Writing a Django backend integrated with PostgreSQL in a team-based project. 🧠
+- **Backend Development for a Goodreads-like Web App**: Writing a Django backend integrated with PostgreSQL in a team-based project. 💻
+- **Creating a Mini-Instagram App (side project)**: Designing a social media-style web app in React and Django to create full-stack application entirely on my own. 🌐
 - **Learning Rust (KZIP)**: Deepening my knowledge of Rust programming language with plans to build my own file compression tool from scratch. 🧠
 - **Exploring Docker & DevOps Basics**: Gaining hands-on experience with Docker and learning it to improve software deployment and containerization skills. 🚢
 - **Completing My 4th Semester in CS**: Balancing 38 ECTS credits with internship preparation, side projects, and personal development. 💪🏻